 RPE is an essential concept within all forms of sport and exercise training and has gained popularity as a programming method in strength training and powerlifting.

 What is RPE in a workout?
+(Practical Example)

 Why is RPE important? / What are the Benefits of RPE?

-Athlete A finds the workout easy and feels fresh at the end
+- Lifter A finds the workout easy and feels fresh at the end

-Athlete B finds the workout incredibly difficult and feels like death at the end
+- Lifter B finds the workout incredibly difficult and feels like death at the end

 How do you calculate RPE?

 So we can use standardised definitions of what specific RPE ratings mean to guide our training.
+For example: